How to Make a Blank Calendar in Excel (Download Free Template)

 ✅ How to Use This Calendar:

-• First, insert the month and year value in the assigned
+• First, insert the month and year values in the assigned section.

 • Then, insert the day number according to the first weekday of the month.

-• Then, you can add any tasks or plans, or reminders to the blank cells of each date.
+• Then, you can add any tasks, plans, or reminders to the blank cells of each date.

 A Blank Weekly Calendar To-Do List in Excel

-Similarly, you can also create a template to create a personalized weekly calendar or to-do list where you can plan your tasks for a week.
+Similarly, you can also create a template to create a personalized weekly calendar in Excel or a to-do list where you can plan your tasks for a week.
 Here, I have created a Blank weekly calendar and am sharing the workbook with this article.
-So, you can download this file and use this as your weekly To Do list calendar.
+So, you can download this file and use this as your weekly To-do list calendar.

 Create Blank Weekly Calendar To-Do List in Excel